• Skip to primary navigation

 3. Incorporation of the whipped cream into the pastry cream.

-Place gelatine sheets to soften in a large bowl with cold water (grand bol d'eau froide) for 10 minutes.
+Step 1: To make French pastry cream, place the gelatine sheets in a large bowl with cold water (grand bol d'eau froide) for 10 minutes.

 Egg yolk mixture in a bowl with a whisk